Meal Planning

 The protocol starts with the elimination of the top food allergens: gluten/grain, dairy, eggs, soy, nightshades (like tomatoes, potatoes, peppers, eggplant, etc.), legumes, nuts, seeds, alcohol, refined sugars and in some cases shell-fish (only necessary if you have an allergy).
 This may sound like a lot, but AIP gets you thinking outside the box and you’ll be ADDING lots of amazing foods to your diet.

 Elimination is not forever!
-Before you freak out, it’s important to know that the AIP is NOT overly restrictive as some believe, it does not create eating disorders and it does not require a permanent elimination of all of these foods.
-Careful reintroduction of foods back into your diet will be important, but that will come only once you have seen significant improvement in your condition.
+Before you freak out, it’s very important to know that the AIP is NOT overly restrictive as some believe, it does not create eating disorders and it does not require a permanent elimination of all of these foods.
+Careful reintroduction of foods back into your diet is a MUST, but that will be after 30 to 90 days and in some cases a little longer.
+Ideally you’ll have seen a significant improvement in your condition.
 But we’ll get to that later.

 Ready to dive in?
 Scroll down and browse around more pages or topics that interest you, or take it step by step and start with my post – What is the AIP and Where Do I Start? – Start Here Part 1.